 Featured image: https://flic.kr/p/ojhTc

-This was chapter 1 from The Pragmatic Programmer Summary book available now on Amazon.
+This was chapter 1 from The Pragmatic Programmer Summary.
 It was written and designed for people looking to save time and learn key concepts from the classic software engineering book, The Pragmatic Programmer: From Journeyman to Master.